four-d-tesseract/EtymologyMarker/README.md

 https://en.wikipedia.org/wiki/List_of_Greek_and_Latin_roots_in_English
 http://etymonline.com/

+Code

 Lists of common English words to check Etymology Marker's performance http://splasho.com/upgoer5/ https://github.com/first20hours/google-10000-english

 *What needs to be done*

-Etymology Marker badly needs a bigger vocabulary.
-I'd appreciate any help in expanding it.

 I plan to make Etymology Marker into a Web app.
 If you want to take a crack at this yourself, that's cool.
 Go for it!
 If you have any other improvements or suggestions, that is also cool.
-Also go for it!